Call for workshop proposals

 All abstracts are peer reviewed and all workshops must be piloted before they can be scheduled for a conference.

 Please note that MET is a knowledge-sharing and peer-training network and encourages submissions from both seasoned and novice workshop facilitators with expertise to share.

 Proposals should be submitted in the format indicated in the MET workshop submission template.

 Host a workshop

-MET welcomes proposals to organize our existing workshops in cities where MET members are based or where there is an opportunity to share our knowledge and expertise.
+MET welcomes proposals to host our workshops in cities where MET members are based or where there is an opportunity to share our knowledge and expertise.

 If you wish to organize a half- or one-day event in your city, please contact MET’s CPD chair.